mafintosh/hyperbrowse/README.md

 Then simply navigate your browser to the address printed (usually http://localhost:8080) to start browsing.

+## Options

+- `-d`: the directory where hyperbrowse will store the Hyperdrive
+- `-k`: the Hypercore archive you want to browse

 For more info run `hyperbrowse --help`